Brain Science Evolves Beyond Appearances – It’s A Process Not An Event

 Take a moment to see how disciplined, and creative thinking will encourage the likelihood of improved care for those afflicted with mind challenges.
 Solutions for these complex issues cannot find answers in added polemics – such as ‘biology vs psychology,’ or ‘feelings/affect vs thinking/cognition.’
 The next challenge introduces neuroscience discoveries, immunity, brain imaging, molecular biology, measurable biological data will add to the useful understanding applied for decades.
 These Core Guides provide a vision for thinking about next essential steps in data awareness.

 Beware of Economic Disincentives To Learn: Managed care will argue into the next millennia for this extant imprecision and label making – it’s how they think they can make more money.
-However, because they don’t look at reality, they actually create costly perpetuations of inadequate, unmanaged, imprecise care.
+Their objective is money first, wellness second.
+However, because they don’t look at available medical reality, they actually create costly perpetuations of inadequate, unmanaged, imprecise care.
 It costs them more to remain in denial, but they categorically deny new tools.
+Why?
+To overcome denial it will cost them money.

 Galileo Galilei | 1564 – 1642